Which Federal Agencies Investigate PPP Loan Fraud?

 How Do I Know if My Company is Under Investigation for PPP Loan Fraud?

-If you are being targeted for criminal fraud, then you may learn about the investigation through the issuance of a criminal complaint, subpoena, or search warrant.
+You may learn about the investigation through the issuance of a criminal complaint, subpoena, or search warrant if you are being targeted for criminal fraud.
 You may also discover that your company’s PPP loan account has been frozen.
 Facing a federal criminal fraud investigation is an extremely serious matter, and you will need to engage defense counsel immediately.

 Can an SBA PPP Audit Lead to a Federal Fraud Investigation?

-Another important factor for PPP loan recipients to keep in mind is that SBA audits and federal fraud investigations are not exclusive of one another.
+It is important for PPP loan recipients to remember that SBA audits and federal fraud investigations are not exclusive of one another.
 In other words, an SBA PPP audit can potentially trigger an investigation by the SBA-OIG, FBI, DOJ, and/or IRS.
-If an audit reveals evidence of fraud, the SBA-OIG’s Auditing Division may refer the case to the office’s Investigations Division or another agency, and investigators will be able to utilize the information obtained during the audit process.
+If an audit reveals evidence of fraud, the SBA-OIG’s Auditing Division may refer the case to the office’s Investigations Division or another agency, and investigators will be able to use the information obtained during the audit process.

 Contact the PPP Loan Fraud Defense Lawyers at Oberheiden P.C.